San Diego Dog Bite Liability Lawyers

 Laws on Dog Bite Liability

 Dog bite laws can be very complicated.
-If you or a family member has been injured by a dog bite, it is important that you seek the representation of an experienced San Diego dog bite attorney familiar with the state's laws.
-Jurewitz Law Group has been successfully representing San Diego area injury victims for 15 years.
-We will put our knowledge and experience to work on your case.
-Call Jurewitz Law Group at (619) 233-5020 or (888) 233-5020 for a free consultation.
+If you or a family member has been injured by a dog, it is important that you seek the representation of an experienced San Diego dog bite attorney who is familiar with California's laws.
+Jurewitz Law Group has been successfully representing San Diego area injury victims for over 15 years.
+We will put our knowledge and experience to work on your claim and get you the compensation you deserve.
+Call Jurewitz Law Group at (888) 233-5020 for a free case evaluation.

-A dog's keeper, handler, walker, groomer, etc. - but not the dog's owner - can only be held liable for an injury by the dog if they had knowledge that the dog had previously bitten someone or displayed a tendency to bite.
-In other words, dog keepers or handlers are not under strict liability for a dog bite.
+A person working with a dog (trainer, handler, walker, groomer, vet, etc.), who is not the dog's owner, is not under the strict liability doctrine.
+They (the trainer, walker, etc.) can only be held liable for an injury by the dog if they had knowledge that the dog had previously bitten someone or displayed a tendency to bite.

-Compensation for Damages for a San Diego Dog Bite Injury
+Compensation for Damages in a Dog Bite Injury Claim

-Someone injured in a dog bite claim may be able to pursue any of the following damages:
+In a dog bite claim, the victim may be able to pursue any of the following damages:

 - Medical bills